Vincent-Barbier-code/MultilayerPerceptron/README.md

    python main.py --train or python main.py --train --file /path/to/data_training
 4. Run the following command to predict using the model python main.py --predict or python main.py --predict --file /path/to/data_validation
+5. Run the following command to visualize the benchmark python main.py --benchmark --file /path/to/data_training --file2 /path/to/data_validation

+For each of the above commands, you can specify the following optional arguments:
+- --file: The path to the dataset.
+Default is data.csv
+- --early_stop: if set, the training will stop when the validation loss starts increasing

 ## Clean up
 1. Run the following command to remove the generated files